IBE160/SG-Pre-terminal/docs/epics.md

 **Acceptance Criteria:**
 1. A new SvelteKit project is initialized.
-2. Basic UI components for registration and login forms are created.
+2. UI components for registration and login forms are created, matching the `login_/_registration` mockup.
+3. The UI includes a tabbed interface to switch between "Sign Up" and "Log In" forms.
-3. The UI is connected to the backend authentication endpoints.
+4. The UI is connected to the backend authentication endpoints.
-4. Users can successfully register and log in, and the app stores the auth token.
+5. Users can successfully register and log in, and the app stores the auth token.
-5. A basic route protection mechanism is in place to prevent access to protected areas.
+6. A basic route protection mechanism is in place to prevent access to protected areas.
+> **Note:** The "Continue with Google" button from the mockup is out of scope for this story.

 ---